 Introduction

-Identity and access management is core to any organization, securing productivity in our modern day and age.
+We know that Identity and access management is core to any organization, securing productivity in our modern day and age.
 IAM solutions provide organizations with the ability to authenticate, authorize, and manage the identities and access of their employees, customers, and business partners concerning different applications and devices.
 IAM solutions also help organizations in the efforts of regulatory compliance and privacy requirements.
 These are essential to the prevention of data breaches and allow for the highest quality of user experience.

-Entra and Okta are very strong IAM solutions with varied suites, advantages, and features for different use cases and scenarios.
-Entra is a cloud service that lies within the Microsoft Azure ecosystem and provides critical IAM functionality for Microsoft Cloud services and some third-party applications.
+Entra ID and Okta are very strong IAM solutions with varied suites, advantages, and features for different use cases and scenarios.
+Entra ID is a cloud service that lies within the Microsoft Azure ecosystem and provides critical IAM functionality for Microsoft Cloud services and some third-party applications.
 On the other hand, Okta is a cloud-based environment that integrates IAM services for customer identity and workforce.

 - Single Sign-On (SSO)